What is Falinks Raid Boss? (Mega Concept Discussion)

 Better Rewards

-- Higher level Pokémon = less powering up needed
+- Higher level catches, reducing the need for powering up

 Is it worth raiding Falinks (Mega Raid)?